tommy141x/fivem-pocket-base/README.md

 ### "Batch requests are not allowed"
 Enable Batch API in PocketBase Admin > Settings > Batch API

-### "Missing or invalid auth collection context"
-The collection must be an auth-type collection.
-Create one in admin UI.

 ### "Public URL not accessible"
 Check firewall settings and port forwarding.
 This doesn't affect local script access.